 - Choose column headings for subtotals.
 Some reports let you subtotal amounts in columns for time periods or other factors.
-For example, you can show weekly subtotals on the Profit and Loss Detail report. - 1 Create the report. - 2 On the report button bar, click Options. - 3 Choose an item from the Columns list.
-Make sure the dates and other options on the Options window are correct. - 4 Click OK.
-The column appears on the left side of the P&L Detail report. - Choose row headings for groups.
-If none of the preset reports have the row headings you want, create a custom report. - 1 Choose Reports > Custom Summary Report. - 2 On the report button bar, click Options. - 3 Choose an item from the Row Axis list. - 4 Click OK.
-The Custom Summary Report changes to show your choice by row. - Change the subtotaling of transactions.
-You can group and subtotal the data on a transaction detail report. - 1 Create a transaction detail report (for example, Transaction Detail by Date). - 2 On the report button bar, choose an item from the Total By list. - Change the sort order of transactions.
+For example, you can show weekly subtotals on the Profit and Loss Detail report. - 1 Create the report. - 2 In the Report window, click the Options tab on the sidebar, located on the right side of the report. - 3 Choose an item from the Columns list. - 4 QuickBooks automatically displays the columns that you have chosen on your report. - Choose row headings for groups.
+If none of the preset reports have the row headings you want, create a custom report. - 1 Choose Reports > Custom Summary Report. - 2 In the Report window, click the Options tab on the sidebar, located on the right side of the report. - 3 Choose an item from the Row Axis list. - 4 QuickBooks automatically changes the Custom Summary Report to show your choice by row. - Change the subtotaling of transactions.
+You can group and subtotal the data on a transaction detail report. - 1 Create a transaction detail report (for example, Transaction Detail by Date). - 2 On the sidebar (under the Options tab), choose an item from the Total By list. - Change the sort order of transactions.
 Transactions usually appear in date order (earliest first) within a specified group on a report.
-You can sort the transactions by any column on the report. - 1 Create a transaction detail report. - 2 On the report button bar, choose "Totals only" from the Total By list. - 3 To sort the transactions by amount (for example), click the word Amount at the top of the Amount column (second from the right, or close to it).
-To reverse the sort order, for example by smallest to biggest amount, click the word again.
+You can sort the transactions by any column on the report. - 1 Create a transaction detail report. - 2 On the sidebar (under the Options tab), choose "Totals only" from the Total By list. - 3 To alphabetically sort the transactions by type (for example), click the word Type at the top of the Type column (first on the left, or close to it).
+To reverse the sort order, click the word again.